-• From Early Registration through Late Registration-Free Course Schedule Adjustment Period Students may drop a course or courses during the Free Course Schedule Adjustment Deriod Tuition and refundable food
+• From Early Registration through Late Registration-Free Course Schedule Adjustment Period

-Schedule Adjustment Period.
+Students may drop a course or courses during the Free Course Schedule Adjustment Period.
 Tuition and refundable fees will be returned.

-• From the end of Late Registration (Free Course Schedule Adjustment Period) through the last day to Drop A non-punitive grade of DR will be assigned up until the last day to drop, as posted in the Schedule of Classes and on appropriate web pages.
+• From the end of Late Registration (Free Course Schedule Adjustment Period) through the last day to Drop

+A non-punitive grade of DR will be assigned up until the last day to drop, as posted in the Schedule of Classes and on appropriate web pages.
 Students may not drop after the deadline.
 Any student who fails to do so will be assigned a grade.
-Extenuating circumstances such as military deployment must